 After analyzing gaps in skills, finalize a workforce plan.
 This plan covers the recruitment needs of the entire organization.
 It defines specific skills-related objectives and identifies targets for the following:

-Ideal recruitment levels.
-This may include scenarios based on different revenue forecasts or external conditions.
+- Ideal recruitment levels.
+Run headcount scenarios based on different revenue forecasts or external conditions.

 5. Monitor, evaluate & revise

 From the start, planners should set evaluation criteria to determine whether the strategy works as designed.
-Tracking employee turnover and job satisfaction demonstrates that your strategy is working properly.
-Ideally, you should see the turnover rate drop and job satisfaction rise.
+Tracking employee turnover and job satisfaction demonstrates your talent acquisition strategy is working properly.
+Ideally, you should see turnover and attrition rates drop and job satisfaction rise.

 Other tracking metrics include time and cost-to-hire.
 Well-planned recruitment efforts should drive both metrics as low as possible.
 HR teams can also factor in business metrics like revenue per employee or productivity statistics as needed.